talkable/talkable-docs/ecommerce/platform/zen-cart.rst

 3. Click **Modules** |rarr| **Order Total**.
 4. Click **Curebit Checkout**.
 5. Click **install**.
-6. Enter your Curebit Site ID and enable by selecting *true*.
+6. | Enter your Curebit Site ID and enable by selecting *true*.
-7. Enter your Curebit Site ID.
-You can get this from your Curebit dashboard after you log in and create a site.
+   | You can get your Curebit Site ID from your Curebit dashboard after you log in and create a site.
-8. Click **Update**.
+7. Click **Update**.

 .. _Zen Cart Curebit Add-On: http://curebit.com/zencart/curebit_checkout_0.0.2.zip